jdb/jdb.github.com/counter.rst

 using *yield*
 -------------

-The following function uses yield.
+The following function uses *yield*.
 Yielding, for a function, is the act of voluntarily suspending itsef.
 Functions using yield returns a generator which have the *next()* and *send()* methods.